elerac/optosigma/README.md

 # OptoSigma Motorized Stages Control

 This project provides wrappers to control [OptoSigma (Sigma-Koki) motorized stages](https://jp.optosigma.com/en_jp/motorized-stages.html) in Python.

 The wrapper is designed for 1) controllers and 2) stages.

-(1) The controller type wrapper sends commands to the controller (*i.e.*, GSC-01 and GSC-02) through [pySerial](https://github.com/pyserial/pyserial).
+1. The controller type wrapper sends commands to the controller (*i.e.*, GSC-01 and GSC-02) through [pySerial](https://github.com/pyserial/pyserial).
 It supports all commands of the SHOT series and provides practical methods and attributes.

-(2) The stage type wrapper inherits the controller type wrapper.
+2. The stage type wrapper inherits the controller type wrapper.
 Hence, you can send not only basic commands but also use stage-specific methods and attributes.

+Thanks to these two types of wrapper, you can [easily send the command to the controller](#basic-usage-of-gsc01-class), [extend the wrapper to various stages](#extend-to-your-stage), and [control intricately connected stages flexibly](#multiple-axis-stage-controller).

 ## Supported Controllers and Stages
 | [GSC-01](https://jp.optosigma.com/en_jp/motorized-stages/controllers-drivers/single-axis-stage-controller/gsc-01.html) | [GSC-02](https://jp.optosigma.com/en_jp/motorized-stages/controllers-drivers/2-axis-stage-controller-half-step/gsc-02.html) | [OSMS-60YAW](https://jp.optosigma.com/en_jp/catalog/product/view/id/12617/s/osms-60yaw/category/456/) |